-Back in 1989 I enrolled on a evening course in Shiatsu, a light Japanese Acupressure therapy.
+Back in 1988 I joined a one year introduction course in Shiatsu, a light Japanese Acupressure therapy.
 Working with people on the course was a profound experience which launched a journey of discovery into health and human feelings.
 In the same year I also first experienced Acupuncture treatment, (with some trepidation!), but found it was both relaxing and energising.

 My acupuncturist lent me The Web That Has No Weaver, by Ted Kaptchuk, outlining the thinking in Eastern Medicine, which was my first introduction into the concepts of Yin and Yang.